Machu Picchu Mountain: Your FULL Guide to Hiking in 2026

 Machu Picchu Mountain is known to be ONE OF THE SEVEN WONDERS OF THE WORLD.

-BUT for the Inca’s, it was MUCH MORE than just a wonder.
+For the Incas, it was much more than just a wonder.
 The mountain was an important hub for cosmology and studying natural cycles.

-It’s assumed that Pachacuti, the Inca monarch, utilised it as a place of spiritual solace.
-The peak may have also been utilised to watch astronomical and religious activities.
+It’s assumed that Pachacuti, the Inca monarch, used it as a place of spiritual solace.
+The peak may have also been used to watch astronomical and religious activities.

 Do you want to know how it works?